Skip to main content

 What plan to choose: Essential is the right starting point for most travelers.
 If you need routine healthcare (doctor visits, prescriptions, dental), upgrade to Complete.
 If you need adventure sports coverage, supplement SafetyWing with an activity-specific policy or switch to World Nomads.

-Our rating: 4.3/5 — A reliable, affordable travel insurance option held back by slow claims processing, a $250 deductible that eats into small claims, strict pre-existing condition exclusions, and limited home country coverage for US residents.
+Our rating: 4.3/5 — A reliable, affordable travel insurance option with zero deductible, direct billing, and no network restrictions.
+Held back by slow claims processing (2–4 weeks), strict pre-existing condition exclusions, and limited home country coverage for US residents.
 For the vast majority of digital nomads, it remains the right choice.

 Don’t forget to pair your insurance with a reliable eSIM for instant data when you land and a travel VPN to protect your data on public WiFi networks.